 B. FUNDS The accounts of the Housing Authority are organized and operated on the basis of funds.
 A fund is an independent fiscal and accounting entity with a self-balancing set of accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The minimum number of funds are maintained consistent with legal and managerial requirements.

 The transactions of the Housing Authority are reported in a proprietary enterprise fund.
 The general fund accounts for the transactions of the Public Housing Low Rent program and the Capital Fund program.
-The housing choice voucher fund accounts for the Section 8 Housing Choice Voucher program.

 C. MEASUREMENT FOCUS AND BASIS OF ACCOUNTING